Overview

 Measuring outcomes

-To illustrate the potential effect of the COVID-19 Dashboard, I developed an Impact Map by Ryan Scott that shows the relationship between design choices and business and financial outcomes.
+To illustrate the potential effect of the COVID-19 Dashboard, I created an Impact Map that shows the relationship between design choices and business and financial outcomes.

-At the user level, the dashboard is a tool that helps people make sense of local COVID-19 data more quickly and with less effort.
+At the user level, the dashboard helps people make sense of local COVID-19 data more quickly and with less effort.
 It displays key statistics to enable informed decisions and good community safety behaviors.

-From a business point of view, the design should be easy to use so that users are able to find the information they need without having to contact support.
+From a business perspective, the design should be easy to use so users can find the information they need without contacting support.
 This reduces operational pressures and increases trust in the data.
-Furthermore, the dashboard architecture fosters frequent visits as people come back for the latest information.
+Furthermore, the dashboard architecture encourages frequent visits, as people return for the latest information.

-From the financial side, the predicted effect includes the costs of reducing the number of unnecessary hospitalizations and the need for additional assistance.
+On the financial side, the predicted effects include the costs of reducing unnecessary hospitalizations and the need for additional assistance.
 Improved public compliance leads to fewer preventable cases, which in turn lead to more effective use of public health spending.
-These connections are depicted in order to ensure that design decisions are in line with strategic objectives and thus support a user-centred approach.
+These connections are depicted to ensure that design decisions align with strategic objectives and support a user-centred approach.

 Minha Vitória platform: gauging residents’ expectations for the future of the city